February Full Moon: Snow Moon 2025

 When is the Full Moon in February 2025?

 This month, the Moon will reach its full phase on Wednesday, February 12, 13:53 GMT (8:53 a.m.
 ET).
-Our natural satellite will be positioned in the constellation Leo.
 Remember that you don’t really need to know the exact time of this event to enjoy it, as the Moon will appear full on the nights around February 12.
 See exactly how the illumination of the lunar disc changes from day to day in the Sky Tonight app, using the Moon tab in the calendar.

 What time does the Full Moon rise?